cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Fortunato: "No, I don't have them.
 I erased it.
-The whole May 17th has been erased.
+The whole of May 17 has been erased.
 Everyone deleted it."

 Lasse's face turned red.